Michael Franzese: After prison (1994–present)

 In March 2015, he appeared in a two-part documentary on the American Mafia with television presenter and reporter Trevor McDonald.
-He spoke about his wealth, but also the impact of being a member of the Colombo crime family had on his family, and that was why he turned away from organized crime.
+He spoke about his wealth, but also the impact that being a member of the Colombo crime family had on his family, and that was why he turned away from organized crime.

 In 2017, he played a reformed mobster in the Kevin Sorbo film Let There Be Light.

 Franzese hosted a stage musical, A Mob Story, at the Plaza Hotel & Casino in Las Vegas.
 The show opened in October 2018 and was created and directed by Jeff Kutash.

 In 2019, Franzese became co-founder of a national franchise of pizza restaurants called "Slices Pizza".
-Slices serves Sicilian style square pizzas with ingredients sourced from Naples and Campania, with ovens from Venice.
-The franchise started in California, and includes five branches across the country including Dallas, Texas.
+Slices serves Sicilian-style square pizzas with ingredients sourced from Naples and Campania, with ovens from Venice.
+The franchise started in California, and included five branches across the country at its height.
+In 2022, Franzese founded Franzese Wines, a line of Armenian wines.

-In July 2020, he appeared in the Fear City: New York vs The Mafia Netflix docuseries.
+In July 2020, he appeared in the Netflix docuseries Fear City: New York vs The Mafia.